jesseduffield/jesseduffield.github.io/_posts/2023-10-12-Can't-Be-Fcked.md

 I raised an issue in somebody else's open source repo and they asked me to present them with a minimal repro git repo.
 Why haven't I done that yet?
 Because I CBF.

 Why do I still have so much of my code living in a God Struct?
-If I could just finish that big refactor I started over a year ago, my codebase will be far easier to navigate and contribute to.
+If I could just finish that big refactor I started over a year ago, my codebase would be far easier to navigate and contribute to.
 The answer, dear reader, is that I CBF.

 Is it burnout?
 Maybe.
 Is it a lack of Growth Mindset?
 Hard to say.
 Is it just the reality of my personality?
 Who knows.